 Here’s why we think the HSBC Gold Mastercard and the HSBC Cash Rewards cards are ideal for frequent travelers.

-Why We Love It: This card has one of the lowest APRs on the market: variable 11.99% to 19.99% APR after an 18-month introductory offer of 0% APR for purchases and balance transfers.
+Why We Love It: This card has one of the lowest APRs on the market: variable 12.24%, 16.24%, or 20.24% APR based on creditworthiness after an 18-month introductory offer of 0% APR for purchases and balance transfers.
 This is a useful option if you’re trying to consolidate or pay off credit card debt.